vishalsanghi/shell-scripts-collection/README.md

 This repo is a collection of various generic Shell Scripts.
 I will keep on adding new scripts as and when I get new usecases to automate simple tasks.

-Used in Ubuntu / Debian based linux versions.
+It can be used for Ubuntu / Debian versions.

 *Till then stay tuned...*